mortencombat/disposition/README.md

 [![Test coverage](https://gist.github.com/mortencombat/8ed41c3763b9e12b2f013a0c7d70827c/raw/disposition-coverage.svg)](https://github.com/mortencombat/disposition/actions/workflows/run-tests.yml)

 > [!IMPORTANT]
-> This tool/framework is in the early stages of planning/development.
+> This framework is in the early stages of planning/development.
 It is not yet available for use.

 **disposition** is a Python-based framework for generating reports and plots with flexible and accurate layouts.